vegarwe/sevenseg/README.md

 * For Feather the pins used are D23 for SDA and D22 for SCL

 To see which, just do `Serial.printf("TwoWire setup: SDA %u SCL %u\n", SDA, SCL);`

+TODO: Different brightness based on time of day